leahic/beautifulsentence/README.md

 # beautiful sentence
-*A set of code for find beautiful sentences in the Chinese article*
+*A set of code for finding beautiful sentences in the Chinese article*

 The project is used for some personal experiments